-Every woman experiences motherhood differently so naturally our return to sex after baby will differ.
+Every woman experiences motherhood differently so naturally our return to sex after birth will differ.
 I felt alone when the women around me were talking about how horny they were hours after giving birth.
 I felt there was something wrong with me.
 I never want another woman to feel that way.
 No matter what is going on you are not alone.
 This story is not rainbows and cotton candy.
 This is my experience and mine alone.
 You’ve been warned.

 If someone had asked me about sex after Jack was born I might have said that it would never occur again in my lifetime.
 I read in various places that I should wait 4-6 weeks, but I ignored it.
 I had way too much to think about.
-Who in the world was thinking about sex after giving birth?!
+Who in the world was thinking about sex after birth?!
 When Jack turned 4-6 weeks old I was flabbergasted that people were expected to be ready to have sex.
 I mean the blood, the stitches, the gore!!
 The thought of something going in my vagina seemed just as traumatizing as the experience of a baby coming out.
 Not to mention the lack of desire.
 I thought “you’ve got to be kidding me!”
 To be honest, I don’t even think my husband was over the sight of seeing me push our son out of my vagina over a period of 30 hours.
 He wanted nothing for me but to be comfortable, healed and happy.

 I lasted only a few days before I couldn’t stand the curiosity anymore.
 I took a mirror and angled it down to my vagina.
 Oh.
 My.
 Fucking.
 God.
 That was certainly never usable again.
 I had an episiotomy.
 I could see stitches.
 It looked like there were several incisions (I later learned there were not, it was just such a huge mess that it seemed like someone had taken a hacksaw to it).
 It was covered in blood.
 No matter how much I sprayed that damn peri bottle at it.
 I couldn’t even tell where the opening was.
 Sex?
 Are you crazy?